• Skip to primary navigation

 • ⅔ cup milk, at room temperature (I used whole milk)

-• 2 teaspoon vanilla bean paste (see note)
+• 2 teaspoons vanilla bean paste (see note)

 Instructions